Wagner Group activities in the Central African Republic: Corporate activities

 Wagner has participated in mining and logging operations, providing security for convoys, providing customs services, and even producing local vodka and beer.

 According to a 2022 joint investigation and report from European Investigative Collaborations (EIC), the French organization All Eyes on Wagner, and the UK-based Dossier Center, Wagner Group has been controlling the Diamville diamond trading company in Central African Republic since 2019.
 Wagner also controls the company Midas Ressources which extracts gold from the Ndassima mine.

 The illegal timber trade, already a large-scale problem in the Central African Republic well before Wagner's arrival, has been linked since 2021 to a "tripartite agreement" between government officials, Wagner mercenaries, and a Russian company from Saint Petersburg named Bois Rouge.
 Wagner has reportedly branched out into the timber industry and started logging a forest in Lobaye.
 In the process, Wagner fighters invaded and "emptied" entire villages to carry out their logging activities at virtually no cost, creating a potential revenue of up to $890 million on international markets.

+In 2026 Wall Street Journal reported that Wagner in CAR has remained independent and has established a drug trafficking hub, selling large amounts of tramadol to finance it's activities.